-Packer boys take down Spartans, prepare for postseason on Wednesday - Austin Daily Herald
+Packer boys take down Spartans, prepare for first round matchup with AL on Wednesday - Austin Daily Herald

 Teyghan Hovland finished with 13 points and 11 rebounds for the Packers (15-2 overall, 10-2 Big Nine) and Emmanuel Manyuon added 23 points, five rebounds and three steals.

-The Packers have won 10 straight and will open Section 1AAA play on Wednesday night.
+The top-seeded Packers have won 10 straight and will open the Section 1AAA Tournament by hosting Albert Lea at 7 p.m. on Wednesday night.

 Mayo 22 41 – 63